 November to February: 10:00 a.m. to 5:00 p.m.

-Pro Travel Tip: Arles is also a great destination as a day trip from Avignon or Aix-en-Provence
+Arles is a great destination for a day trip from Avignon or Aix-en-Provence.

 3. Explore The Cloisters Of Saint-Trophime

 One of my favourite discoveries in Arles was the cloisters of Saint Trophime.
-Built between the 12th and 14th centuries, these cloisters were originally part of a large monastery complex that served as a centre for religious and cultural life.
+This has to top your list of one of the best things to do in Arles.
+Named after the first bishop of Arles, the Church Of Saint Trophime was built between the 12th and 14th centuries.
+The Saint-Trophime cloisters were originally part of a large monastery complex that served as a centre for religious and cultural life.
 It’s easy to imagine monks going about their daily routines here centuries ago – reading scripture by candlelight or tending to their gardens outside.

 Marvel at the intricate stone carvings that adorn the walls and columns of the cloisters.
-These sculptures depict scenes from the Bible, as well as various mythical creatures and fantastic beasts.
+These sculptures depict biblical scenes, as well as various mythical creatures and fantastic beasts.
 The attention to detail is truly impressive.

 Soak up the peaceful atmosphere that pervades these cloisters and wander through Saint-Trophime Church a Romanesque-style Catholic church.